JSASA666/Whats_Script_Sender/README.md

 ### The script will automatically start sending the text line by line into the conversation.
 ---
+## What to Do If It Breaks
+1. Right-click the "Send" button in WhatsApp Web.

+2. Click Inspect.

+3. Look for the updated aria-label, data-icon, or similar attributes.

+4. Replace the selector line in the script with the new values.

+---
 ## NOTE
 You can modify how fast the script sends each message.
 The default delay is 250 milliseconds.
 #### FIND: